TruhlarT/star-upcDst/README.md

 The code consists of two parts:
 - [*star-upcDst*](https://github.com/adamjaro/star-upcDst): Use MuDst and PicoDst files of one's interest as input, run so-called upcDstMaker to produce a upcDst file with information that are needed for one's analysis only.
-- work directory: Use the result of step 1, the upcDst, to build your personal analysis tree or histograms
+- work directory: Use the result of part 1, the upcDst, to build your personal analysis tree or histograms

 ## [*star-upcDst*](https://github.com/adamjaro/star-upcDst):